 The shoulder straps aren't padded and are fairly narrow, which may get uncomfortable with extended wear or if jostled around a lot.

-Designed for winter activities such skiing, snowboarding, and hiking on snow-covered trails thanks to the lightweight, low-profile design.
+Designed for winter activities such as skiing, snowboarding, and hiking on snow-covered trails thanks to the lightweight, low-profile design.
 Features a pocket for several small essentials.

-The trade off for the less bulky build is that it holds less water than most by the brand – about 2 liters.
+The trade-off for the less bulky build is that it holds less water than most by the brand – about 2 liters.
 Bladder is somewhat difficult to fill.